 The Inspections Portal is an online service helping Ukrainian small and medium-size entrepreneurs navigate business inspection rules and procedures.
 It also serves as a risk-management tool that promotes and improves interaction between businesses and State inspection authorities, improving the enabling environment for real economic growth in Ukraine.
 The portal publicly shows the plans for inspections conducted by the controlling authorities regarding small and medium entrepreneurs.
-In 2020, 114,143 planned inspections were registered in the system.
-All inspections results are publicly available.
+It should be noted that, because of war, access to this portal is temporarily limited.